This document describes the distributed architecture of Hipcheck and how plugins get started.

 (there is a single central node to which all other nodes connect).
 Users invoke

-the main Hipcheck binary, often referred to as "Hipcheck core" or hc
+the main Hipcheck binary, often referred to as "Hipcheck core" or hc, on the

 command line, and provide a policy file which specifies the set